fearofcode/arete/README.md

 nice benefit of letting you edit in your favorite editor!
 You can export an exercise to edit while reviewing by selecting `Quit and edit` or invoke the application with `arete edit <id> <output_path>`.

+Although I've used Arete on Windows, the review UI glitches out on Windows' default command prompt.
+Other third-party shells, like <a href="https://cmder.net/">cmder</a>, work better but still have glitches.

+This maybe in the console library I'm using, <a href="https://github.com/TimonPost/crossterm">crossterm</a>, or in how I'm using it.

 ## Installation